PolyCatDev/bash-factory/DevEnv-Setup/README.md

 >[!WARNING]
 >This script is not being developed anymore.
-Since I created this script I've changed the way I develop software.
+Since I've created this script I've changed the way I develop software.
 If there is demand I might finish it tho

 # What is this?
 It's a collection of scripts that set up Linux Development Environments.